2014 New Bingo Sites

 Important changes afoot

-l.
-As of January 2014, the vast majority of online bingo sites hold licences that are issued, not by the UK Gambling Commission but by a foreign licensing body in as jurisdiction approved on a special white list.
-The white list includes Alderney, Gibraltar, Isle of Man and Malta.
+The Gambling (Licensing and Advertising) Bill has now become law.
+Prior to Summer 2014, the vast majority of online bingo sites held licences that were issued, not by the UK Gambling Commission but by a foreign licensing body in a jurisdiction approved on a special white list.
+The white list included Alderney, Gibraltar, Isle of Man, Antigua and Barbuda and Malta.

-The new legislation will end this, requiring all remote gambling sites to be regulated at the point of consumption if that is in the UK - and that will mean that bingo sites will eventually need to have a (much more expensive) UK licence, although the Gambling Commission site speaks of interim arrangements which means that might not happen right away.
+The new legislation ends this, requiring all remote gambling sites to be regulated at the point of consumption if that is in the UK - and that will mean that bingo sites will soon need to have a (much more expensive) UK licence, although those with a whitelisted licence can continue to trade while the UK application is approved..

 Furthermore, there is a move to tax (as well as regulate) remote gambling at the point of consumption

-- which means bingo sites with UK customers would have to pay 15% tax on the gross profits from those customers instead of the much lower rates of taxation they enjoy as a result of being based offshore.
-This is planned to come into effect on 1st December 2014.
+- which means bingo sites with UK customers will have to pay 15% tax on the gross profits from those customers instead of the much lower rates of taxation they enjoy as a result of being based offshore.
+This will come into effect in December 2014.
 There has been some industry pressure to reduce the rate

-but for the moment it remains at 15% (which is still better for bingo sites than the 20% land based bingo halls have to pay).
+but for the moment it remains at 15% (worse for bingo sites than the 10% land based bingo halls now have to pay).

 What does this mean for bingo sites?